-CCM offers investment advice and asset management services through evaluating the client's needs and objectives, recommending a co-advisor or subadvisor offering the appropriate investment portfolio, placing the client's assets in those portfolios in accordance with the client's needs and objectives, and evaluating the performance of the client's account over time.
-One factor in evaluating a co-advisor program or subadvisor is the broker-dealer relationship the third-party manager utilizes and whether the broker-dealer's costs and trading performance is satisfactory.
+CCM offers investment advice and asset management services through evaluating the client's needs and objectives, recommending a subadvisor offering the appropriate investment portfolio, placing the client's assets in those portfolios in accordance with the client's needs and objectives, and evaluating the performance of the client's account over time.
+One factor in evaluating a subadvisor program is the broker-dealer relationship the third-party manager utilizes and whether the broker-dealer's costs and trading performance is satisfactory.
 Other factors include the professional services offered, commission rates, and the custodial platform provided to clients.